-Most low-risk patients (Tis, Ta, T1a) are followed with a surveillance protocol, as the probability of occult micrometastases in ILNs is less than 17%.^{89,119} For patients at intermediate (T1b,G1-2) or high (T1b,G3-4; T2 or greater) risk, a modified or radical inguinal lymphadenectomy is strongly recommended as occult metastatic disease ranges between 68% and 73%.^{54,89,119} If positive nodes are present on the frozen section, then a superficial and deep inguinal lymphadenectomy should be performed (with consideration of a PLND).
+Most patients with low-risk disease (Tis, Ta, T1a) are followed with a surveillance protocol, as the probability of occult micrometastases in ILNs is less than 17%.^{98,134} For patients at intermediate (T1b,G1-2) or high (T1b,G3-4; T2 or greater) risk, a modified or radical bilateral inguinal lymphadenectomy is strongly recommended as occult metastatic disease ranges between 68% and 73%.
+63,98,134 If positive nodes are present on the frozen section, then a superficial and deep inguinal lymphadenectomy should be performed (with consideration of a PLND).
 Prophylactic EBRT (category 2B) to the ILNs should be considered in patients who are unable or unwilling to undergo surgical management.

-Alternatively, DSNB may be done for intermediate or high-risk lesions if the treating physician has experience with this modality.
+Alternatively, bilateral DSNB may be done for intermediate- or high-risk lesions if the treating physician has experience with this modality.
 As DSNB is currently not widely practiced in the United States, this technique should be performed in tertiary care referral centers with substantial experience.
 DSNB is not recommended for low-risk (Tis, Ta, or T1a) tumors, as observation alone is sufficient in the absence of palpable adenopathy.